zkxs/zkxs/README.md

 ### About Me
 - I'm currently learning [Rust](https://www.rust-lang.org/) through side projects.
-- My bio is a lie.
-I do in fact have time to program recreationally if given sufficient motivation.
-Usually that motivation is making tools or mods for whatever video game I'm currently playing.
+I've learned a lot, but there's still more to go.
+- Most of my programming time is spent professionally, but sometimes if I have the right inspiration I'll do some recreational programming as well.
+I've dabbled in:
+  - Command-line utilities
-- Apparently I do some Unity game modding now?
-How'd that happen?
+  - Unity game modding
-- I unironically believe that FizzBuzz is a good programming interview question.
+  - Reverse engineering
+  - Discord bots
 - To get in contact with me you can email me at [zkxs00@gmail.com](mailto:zkxs00@gmail.com).
 For bonus points, alter that email address by adding `+realboy` immediately before the @ sign.
 Doing this will help distinguish you from email bots.

 ### About My Work